HyperfireRS/HyperfireRS/README.md

 ## Hiya!
 I'm Hyper.

-I'm a new developer who makes Discord bots and Minecraft plugins.
+I'm a TypeScript and Java developer who makes Discord bots and Minecraft plugins.

 **What languages I use:**